timescale/docs/promscale/query-data/query-metrics.md

 # Query metric data with SQL
-This section covers information about the different SQL queries you can use for metrics data.
+This section covers information about the different SQL queries you can use for metric data.

+You can query the data in Promscale with your preferred SQL tool.
+For example, you can use `psql`.
+For more information about installing and using `psql`, see the [installing psql section][install-psql].

+## Metric views

 When you query a metric, the query is performed against the view of the metric you're interested in.
+The name of the view is the metric name.

-For example, to query a metric named `go_dc_duration` for its samples in the past five minutes.
-This metric measures for how long garbage collection takes in Go applications:
+For example, to query a metric named `go_dc_duration_seconds` for its samples in the past five minutes:

 ```sql
 SELECT * from go_gc_duration_seconds
 WHERE time > now() - INTERVAL '5 minutes';
 ```
+This metric measures for how long garbage collection takes in Go applications.

 The output is similar to: